dwyl/ateam-proposal/README.md

 + Provide some guidance _during the MVPs_ in the last weeks of the course
   + This helps improve the learning curve, provide some quality assurance, ensures the client relationship is not lost if that team decides to move on from F&C and also helps us get to know students before they start freelancing officially!

-**Mentorship**:
+### Mentoring

-+ Ensure goals for each developer are known and that they take steps towards reaching them with every project
++ Ensure each developer has ***written*** (*personal*) ***goals*** and that they take steps towards reaching them with every project.
-+ Always bring students into client conversations to learn how to speak to clients, what to expect and how to respond
++ Always bring students into client conversations to learn how to interact with clients, what to expect and how to respond.
 + Aim for people to work on projects that they want to work on and fit with their personal goals
 + Help direct developers' learning when advice is needed/requested
-+ Regular individual catch-ups to expose concerns/potential improvements/occasions to celebrate
++ Regular individual catch-ups to *understand* how they feel, concerns/potential improvements and celebrate achievements.
-+ Implement a continuous feedback loop
++ Implement a ***continuous feedback loop***
-+ Technical mentorship through code reviews
++ Technical mentorship through code reviews.

 **Others:**
 + Maintain F&C's existing and future relationships with employers (those who take on F&C students as permanent employees)